Basics of taxation

 - Carbon tax: paid by producers of carbon-based fuels (coal, oil, gas)

-- Estate/death tax: paid on the transfer of assets (investments, property, etc.) of a deceased person based on their FMV (either by will or intestacy)
+- Estate/death tax: paid on the transfer of assets (investments, property, etc.) of a deceased person (either by will or intestacy)

 - Inheritance tax: paid by beneficiaries (recipients, heirs) of the estate of a deceased person